 To isolate the direct effect of Pt+1 in Yt+k through measurement of Ct+1 we have at least two alternatives of causal questions we can ask.
-We can either imagine a causal question where we decompose the effect of cancer by the different mechanisms that affect dementia and death separately[33].
-Alternatively, we can define an scenario where death could have been prevented.
-The latter is defined as the controlled direct effect, where death is considered as a censoring event and it relies on the assumption that we have measured all L to block the pathway Yt+k←L2→Dt+k→Ct+1→Pt+1.
+We can either imagine a causal question where we decompose the total effect of cancer by the different pathways that affect dementia and death separately[33].
+Alternatively, we can define a scenario where death could have been prevented.
+The latter is defined as the controlled direct effect, where death is considered as an independent censoring event by relying on the assumption that we have measured all shared causes L to block the pathway Yt+k←L2→Dt+k→Ct+1→Pt+1.
 Previous studies have defined death as a censoring event [25], although failed to explicitly define how to comply with the independent censoring assumption.
-Moreover, adjusting for confounders for dementia (such as only adjusting for L) will be insufficient to block the pathway mediated by death, time-varying covariates that represent L2, such as cardiovascular conditions should be considered.
+Moreover, adjusting for confounders for dementia and ?? (such as only adjusting for L1) will be insufficient to block the pathway mediated by death, and therefore time-varying covariates that represent L2, such as cardiovascular conditions should be considered.

 To summarize, the complexity of the causal structure that describes the effect of Pin1 through the proxy of cancer diagnosis in the risk of dementia illustrate the potential sources of bias, as observed in Figure 5.
 Even so, this is a simplified version since we omitted additional arrows from L1 to Ct and Ct+2 for brevity, as well as other sources of measurement error and the time-varying nature of all nodes and feedback loops between them, which would further complicate interpretability[18].